 Dr. Carmen Constantinescu obtained a PhD in Special Education Policy from the University of Maryland and a Master’s in Early Childhood Special Education from George Washington University.
 She has been a professional in special education in the Washington, D.C. area since 2004 and, to date, has held positions as early interventionist and special education teacher and administrator in preK-12 programs (public, private/non-public, and charter schools).
 Currently, she is active in the academia community as a faculty member in various teacher preparation programs at local universities (both formal training as well as field experience).
 Her research experience includes collaborations with the American Institute for Research, the J. F. Kennedy Center for the Performing Arts, and a first independent research study at a local non-public school.
 Her research interests include cognitive development, instructional accommodations and best teaching practices for students with disabilities as well as classroom applications of the Universal Design for Learning (UDL) and teacher dispositions.

-As a Portfolio Manager, Shazia leads COGx Certification Trainings in the US and the Middle East and supports professionals adopting our methods within their organizations.
+As a Quality Assurance Manager, Shazia leads COGx Certification Trainings in the US and the Middle East and supports professionals adopting our methods within their organizations.
 She has worked closely with partner organizations (medical centers & schools) to ensure COGx services are integrated and delivered properly.
 She currently manages COGx partnerships in the Middle East.

 She also creates Professional Development learning modules for COGx Trainers to ensure they incorporate the latest research in Cognitive Science to their programs.